-About one third of the firms in Germany do not invest in continuous employee training at all and cope with qualification demands by other measures.
-In 1997, about 64% of the commercial firms offered training for their employees while on average 19% of the workforce in these firms participated in courses (compare Table A1).
-In 1999, the number of training firms (calculated also from the IAB establishment panel) increased to 66% while training intensity was 21%.
-The expenditures for different training forms are differing widely, see Table 1.
-While the enterprises spend by far the most per employee on internal and external formal courses, expenditures for self-induced learning and participation at seminars and talks are considerably smaller.
-Also the incidence of different training forms varies.
-Besides formal training, most training firms also offer training on the job and participation at seminars or talks.
-Job rotation, quality circles and self-induced training are much less wide spread.
+When we only take training for non-apprentices into account, about one third of the firms in Germany do not invest in training at all and cope with qualification demands by other measures.
+In 1997, about 64% of the commercial firms offered training for their employees while on average 19% of the workforce in these firms participated in courses.
+In 1999, the number of training firms increased to 66% while training intensity was 21%.